 6.1.
-The Authority hereby cancels WPPL's Interim Permission.
-This has the effect that WPPL is no longer permitted to carry out any regulated activities.
-In relation to WPPL's business as a payday lender, WPPL is therefore not able to exercise, nor does it have the right to exercise, its rights and duties under a regulated credit agreement.
-In practice, this means that WPPL is not legally able to collect any debts due to it under regulated credit agreements or otherwise deal with its loan book.
-The Authority has taken account of this, and also WPPL's ability to sell its loan book to a business with appropriate authorisation prior to the Authority's decision to cancel its Interim Permission taking effect, the long period of time that has elapsed since WPPL has entered into regulated credit agreements, and the lack of alternative measures that would secure the appropriate degree of consumer protection, and is satisfied that the action is necessary and proportionate.
+The Authority has decided to cancel WPPL's Interim Permission.
+This will have the effect that WPPL will not be permitted to carry out any regulated activities.
+In relation to WPPL's business as a payday lender, WPPL will therefore not be able to exercise, or have the right to exercise, its rights and duties under a regulated credit agreement.
+In practice, this means that WPPL will not legally be able to collect any debts due to it under regulated credit agreements or otherwise deal with its loan book.
+The Authority has taken account of this, and also WPPL's ability to sell its loan book to a business with appropriate authorisation prior to the Authority's decision taking effect, the long period of time that has elapsed since WPPL has entered into regulated credit agreements, and the lack of alternative measures that would secure the appropriate degree of consumer protection, and is satisfied that the action is necessary and proportionate.